Table of Contents[Hide][Show]

 - Design a kickass homepage.
 It should be easy to read, have a good flow, and touch on all the key points that set you apart.
 Here’s a great Mai Theme 2.0 tutorial video that shows how to build your homepage header and other content sections using blocks.

 - Use your website theme’s tutorials.
 Any good theme will provide you with some kind of tutorial and support.
 Make a habit of searching and using those resources instead of wasting time spinning your wheels.
-You can find Mai Theme 2.0 videos and tutorials on our docs site as well as in the Mai Blogging Community (included in Mai Theme & Mai Solution purchases).
+You can find Mai Theme 2.0 videos and tutorials on our docs site.

 Your new site is live!
 Congratulations!!
 But you’re not done yet.
 Now you want to run through a post-launch checklist to verify everything is running smoothly.